tiefseezeitung/Text2Scene-3.2/README.md

 # Text2Scene-3.2
 Semeval task 8
 ***
+In order to get our programs running you will need to install Python (3.6+), Pytorch (1.5+) and Flair.

-In folder Data lays the original SpaceEval training and test data, which we use to train different models.
+In the folder 'Data' lays the original SpaceEval training and test data, which we use to train different models.
 We use [flair](https://github.com/flairNLP) to classify our text.

 ***
 ## Iso Entities